 Students are considered absent whenever they are away from school during school hours except for school sponsored or school sanctioned co-curricular activities (e.g. field trips, enrichment and remedial programs, etc.) Students who are not present for medical, dental, funeral, or other reasons during school hours are considered absent.
 If a medical note is provided or a note is provided in the event of a funeral, the absence will be considered absence excused.
 All other absences are documented as absences.
+All absences (excused and unexcused absences) will affect A+ eligibility.

-Students with chronic, excessive absence or planned vacations during school can be a factor in determining a student's continued enrollment in school, loss of credit, or failure in class.(4201)
+Students with chronic, excessive absence or planned vacations during school can be a factor in determining a student's continued enrollment in school, loss of credit, or failure in class.
+When a student is sent home by the school nurse, it is considered an excused absence.
+(4201)